qnrl/PsRule-Demo/readme.md

 In thinking how to explain what PsRule is and how it works I decided that using a specific implementation called `PsRule for Azure` to check a Bicep template is a good way to demonstrate how to use `PsRule` more generally.

-[PsRule for Azure](https://azure.github.io/PSRule.Rules.Azure/about/) is a set of rules that you can use to analyse Infrastrcuture-as-Code (IaC) templates, written in Bicep, against a set of rules that implement [Azure Well Architected Framework (WAF)](https://learn.microsoft.com/azure/architecture/framework/) principles
+[PsRule for Azure](https://azure.github.io/PSRule.Rules.Azure/about/) is a set of rules that you can use to analyse Infrastructure-as-Code (IaC) templates, written in Bicep, against a set of rules that implement [Azure Well Architected Framework (WAF)](https://learn.microsoft.com/azure/architecture/framework/) principles

 This is a 'simplest possible' sample project to show how to [use PsRule for Azure with a Bicep template](https://azure.github.io/PSRule.Rules.Azure/using-bicep/).
 It can also be used with ARM Templates and Terraform.